 Rich’s passion for the BC marine environment started as a boy with a tin boat and a fishing rod.
 After financing his university years as fishing guide (and marrying the sister of three) Rich raised his daughters on Quadra Island while building a long career managing high-end fishing resorts.
 He jokes (in part) of mending his karma in subsequent years as Executive Director of the Pacific Salmon Foundation, Commissioner for Canada at the Pacific Salmon Commission and on many salmon conservation-based planning and stewardship bodies.
 He is convinced that the lessons learned from First Nations’ approach to sustainable resource use quite simply hold the key to the survival of our planet.

-Anna Gerrard, Marine Implementation Coordinator
+Marine Planning & MaPP Implementation Coordinator

 As CCIRA’s Marine Planning & MaPP Implementation Coordinator, Taylor Mason will help to advance Central Coast Nations’ marine planning efforts and to enhance the sustainability of BC’s marine environments.
 Taylor grew up in the unceded territory of Mi’kmaq First Nations (Prince Edward Island), which fostered an interest in marine and coastal water resources early in her life.
 She has an undergraduate degree in Aquatic Resources and Public Policy and a Masters in Marine Management from Dalhousie University, and has worked with Indigenous communities on all three Canadian coastlines—each role focused on enhancing Indigenous capacity and interests at a community-level and in partnership with government and stakeholders.

 Salmon Programs Coordinator